faded color marble medallion

 A sealer will not inhibit etching.
 Sealers help prevent staining, which is a completely different issue than etching.

-Etching will occur upon contact with an acidic substance.
-And even if the rain was only mildly acidic, constant contact for seven days could do it since the chemical corrosion continues as long as the acid is exposed to the surface.
+So even if the rain was only mildly acidic, constant contact for seven days could do it since the chemical corrosion continues as long as the acid is exposed to the surface.

 A second possibility may be related to the sealer.

-First a little FYIO...
+First a little FYI...
 Typically you would not seal any stone in a wet environment especially if it is on the ground.
 It's always best to do as little as possible to stone.
-Applying a sealer can create problems with water getting trapped in the stone.

-The main reason to apply a sealer is to help prevent stains occurring on the exposed surface.
 The risk of getting a stain on your outdoor medallion is minimal.
-And stains are easy to remove and rarel permanent anyway.
-Sealers just make the marble maintenance more convenient.
+And stains are easy to remove and rarely permanent anyway.

 It may be that the sealer itself is etched or has undergone some other reaction to change the look of the stone.